What Does the Grading System Mean for Hair Extensions?

-Why do we see on basically every website that sells hair extensions, “5A, 7A, 8A... quality hair” or “AAAAAA highest quality virgin Remy hair”?
+Why do we see on basically every website that sells hair extensions, “5A, 7A, 8A...12A quality hair” or “AAAAAA highest quality virgin Remy hair”?

-- The simple answer is that this type of grading has becoming a marketing ploy in an aggressive and competitive market.
+- The simple answer is that this type of grading has to become a marketing ploy in an aggressive and competitive market.

-- The hair grading system is one of the most confusing and frustrating measurements of quality for hair extensions buyers world-wide.
+- The hair grading system is one of the most confusing and frustrating measurements of quality for hair extension buyers worldwide.

 - Technically the higher the letter rating, the better the quality of hair.
 So, 9A would be considered “best” while AAA is “mediocre”.